telosnetwork/native-to-evm-transaction/README.md

 ### 4. Use `cleos` to call the eosio.evm contract's `raw` action

+Copy the CLEOS COMMAND in the script output or make it yourself:

 ```
 cleos --url https://testnet.telos.caleos.io/ push action eosio.evm raw '{
     "ram_payer": YOUR_NATIVE_ACCOUNT, // ie: thisisnottim